Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: RESULTS

-Though we can evaluate our agents for PointNav and SocialNav in Habitat, emulating the InteractiveNav task in Habitat requires a large amount of engineering and remained out of our reach despite prolonged effort.
-Instead, we evaluated the agents trained in Habitat directly in iGibson.
-This is the same approach we used to win the iGibson Challenge.
+Though we can evaluate our agents for PointNav and SocialNav in Habitat, emulating the InteractiveNav task in Habitat requires a large amount of engineering and remained out of our reach for this work, despite prolonged effort.
+Instead, we evaluate the agents trained in Habitat directly in iGibson for InteractiveNav in a zero-shot manner (no adaptation).
+This is the same approach we used to achieve 1\textsuperscript{st} place in the iGibson Challenge.

-As in the previous section, all agents were trained with eight Habitat scenes, and those trained with our augmentation method were trained with six pedestrians (no pedestrians otherwise).
-We evaluated our agents in the eight iGibson scenes from the training set for the InteractiveNav task.
-Currently, the evaluation set from the iGibson Challenge is not public.
+As in the previous subsection, all agents were trained with eight Gibson-4+ scenes, and those trained with dynamic obstacle augmentation were trained with six pedestrians (no pedestrians otherwise).
+We evaluate our agents in the eight iGibson scenes from the training set for the InteractiveNav task; currently, the evaluation set from the iGibson Challenge is not public.

-As shown in Table~\ref{tab:interactive_nav_table}, while all data augmentation methods improve performance, our dynamic object augmentation did so by the greatest amount (\til11\% more success).
-Notably, compared to the results from the previous subsection, the results yielded by the image augmentation methods have become much less competitive with our dynamic method.
+\myparagraph{Finding 5: Dynamic obstacle augumentation is more robust to sim-to-sim transfer from Gibson-4+ to iGibson scenes.} As shown in Table~\ref{tab:interactive_nav_table}, while all augmentation methods improve performance over using no augmentation at all, dynamic obstacle augmentation did so by the greatest amount (\til11\% more success).
+Notably, in contrast to the results in the previous subsection, the results yielded by the image augmentation methods are much less competitive against dynamic obstacle augmentation.
 In fact, when using \textit{Crop} or \textit{Cutout} in conjunction with our method, performance is actually slightly reduced.
 Whereas \textit{Cutout} by itself conferred one of the highest gains in performance in the previous subsection, it now provides the least gains over the baseline, beating only \textit{Crop\&Cutout}.